dcernst/dcernst.github.io/teaching/index.md

 ## Welcome ##

 Welcome to Dana C. Ernst's Teaching page.
 This section is primarily designed for my current students, but if you are not one of my students and somehow found your way here, feel free to poke around.
-All of the work contained in this site that is authored by Dana C. Ernst is licensed under a [Creative Commons Attribution-Share Alike 4.0 United States License](https://creativecommons.org/licenses/by-sa/4.0/).
+Unless stated otherwise, content on this site that is authored by Dana C. Ernst is licensed under a [Creative Commons Attribution-Share Alike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Instructor Info ##